WHOIGit/PhytO-ARM/content/Network Configuration/MacTalk_Usage.md

 #### Tuning the Motor

 The motor is configured to behave differently depending on the other hardware it has been paired with.
-In our setups, we use a planetary gearbox, which is highly precise and most commonly used with servo motors.
+In our setups, we use a conedrive gearbox, which is highly precise and most commonly used with servo motors.
 Given the high level of precision in the hardware, we need to account for that in the MacTalk setup.

 If left on the default settings, the motor will quickly begin skipping or making lots of shaky, jerky movements.
 This is because the default tolerance for follow error, or the number of counts between the target and actual count, is nearly 0.
 Servo motors will generally make several small, rapid adjustments to maintain a position or speed, which can be useful in many other applications; here we want a smooth ascent and descent with precise stopping points.